 While configuring SQL Server AlwaysON Availability Groups, as a part of security hardening practice it is recommended to configure Availability Group to listen on a non-default port other than 1433.
-However the moment you configure your Availability Group Listener on … Continue reading
+However the moment you configure your Availability Group Listener on a non-default port and if you SQL Server instance is also configured to listen on… Continue reading Gotcha – Listening SQL Server Availability Group Listener on non-default port

 When do we need asymmetric storage with AlwaysON FCI and Availability Storage?